AlexIgn88/graduate-work/README.md

 ## My graduate work:

 ## Progress of the graduate work:
+v 0.12.11
+orders are sent to the manager, the goods are removed from the basket, the selected quantity is reserved for the user

 v 0.12.10
 In the Basket user can increase or decrease the quantity of goods